braincore/ifft/README.md

 # Contrived example to demonstrate other features.
 [[ifft]]
-# Omitting the if condition -> trigger on all events under root.
+# Omitting the if condition -> trigger on all events.
 # if =
 # {{}} is substituted with the absolute path to the triggering file.
 then = "cp -R {{}} ."